rybafish/rybafish.github.io/sqlconsole.md

 To open an SQL Console you need to be already connected to the database, then: File &rarr; New SQL Console or `Alt+S`.

 SQL Console uses basic syntax highlighting for SQL keywords, comments and literals.
 Developed under heavy influence of Notepad++ editor there are additional highlighting features like brakets highlighting and words highlighting.

+Important note: SQL Console does not have autocommit flag set.
+That meants any data-changing statemennts will not be visible for other transactions until explicit `commit` executed.
+There is [a request](https://github.com/rybafish/rybafish/issues/668) to make this configurable.

 Frankly no special training required to start using the console, but to get the full power of it you might need to go quickly throught this document.
 So, let's jump right into it!